 11. Rio retro bistro sets at La Redoute

-Not much of a twist if I’m honest.
-This is pretty much what you would expect, but with a few caveats.
-First off, so many colours available for this one.
+Not much of a twist, if I’m honest.
+This is pretty much what you would expect but with a few caveats.
+First off, so many colours are available for this one.
 Pretty much any you can think of.

 Basically, take your pick depending on your needs.
-The price is reflected in what you go for but as a guide, the smaller set is £249 and the larger one is £579.
+The price is reflected in what you go for, but as a guide, the smaller set is £249, and the larger one is £579.
 Worth checking on the La Redoute site, too, as they pretty much always have a discount running.

-12. Jonah retro garden lounge set at Made
+12. Jonah retro garden lounge set by Made at Next

 You can just buy the sofa or the armchair in a couple of different shades (the natural being my favourite), both of which have a strong midcentury modern look.
 Or you can go big and buy a full set like the one above (there are other large sets) if you have a large space to fill.

-A decent option whatever you want to do.
-Prices start at £375 for an armchair.
+A decent option for whatever you want to do.
+Prices start at £549 for an armchair.

 14. John Lewis and Partners Chevron statement garden chair